Meta-nilpotent knot invariants and symplectic automorphism groups of free nilpotent groups: Meta-nilpotent quotients of knot groups

-\begin{rem} For a concrete knot $K \subset S^3$, the above proof implies that, in order to compute $\tau$ explicitly, we need to describe a symplectic basis of $H^1(E_{K}^{\infty };\Z_{(p)}) $ explicitly.
+\begin{rem} For a concrete knot $K \subset S^3$, the above proof implies that, to compute $\tau$ explicitly, we need to describe a symplectic basis of $H^1(E_{K}^{\infty };\Z_{(p)}) $ explicitly.
 Fortunately, Ohkura \cite{Oh} gives a list of matrix presentations of the Milnor parings on $H^1(E_{K}^{\infty };\Z_{(p)}) $ with $p=0$, where $K$ is one of ``quasi-Pretzel knots".
-Thus, it is not so hard to concretely obtain $0$-localized monodoromies according to this list. \end{rem} \begin{rem} Furthermore, when $p=0$, we can easily check that Theorem \ref{bb1279} holds for any knot $K$ in any rational homology sphere $M$.
-Since the proof is almost same as the above proof, we omit the details. \end{rem}
+Thus, it is not so hard to concretely obtain $0$-localized monodromies according to this list. \end{rem} \begin{rem} Furthermore, when $p=0$, we can easily check that Theorem \ref{bb1279} holds for any knot $K$ in any rational homology sphere $M$.
+Since the proof is essentially identical to the preceding one, we omit the details. \end{rem}